Immunization records and reporting

 Adults are also encouraged to report their vaccinations to Public Health Sudbury & Districts.
 Adults may require their immunization records for college/university training, future employment and international travel.

 Options to update your vaccination record:

-- Immunization Connect Ontario is a web-based service provided by the Ministry of Health and Long-Term Care that allows you to submit immunization information.
+- Sudbury and districts, ICON is a web-based service provided by the Ministry of Health that allows residents of Greater Sudbury and the districts of Sudbury and Manitoulin to submit immunization information.
 You can also access your immunization record using a unique Ontario Immunization Identification (OIID) and a Personal Identification Number (PIN).
 Report or access your immunization information.

 - Bring a copy of the vaccination record to any Public Health Sudbury & Districts office during regular business hours.

 - Call Public Health Sudbury & Districts at 705.522.9200, ext.
 458 (toll-free 1.866.522.9200).

 - Fax a copy of the vaccination record to 705.677.9616 (confidential fax).